-Course Description: A variety of seismic and ground-penetrating radar data sets are corrected, enhanced, and imaged using commercial and student-written software, to reveal subsurface structures.
-Results obtained by the student will be presented as professional technical reports.
+Course Description: A variety of seismic and ground penetrating radar data sets are obtained by the student during field school; these data are corrected, enhanced, and imaged in a computer workstation laboratory, leading to a final geologic interpretation.
 Results obtained by the student will be presented in the format of a series of professional technical reports.